-Twice baked potato casserole with loaded mashed potatoes and a cheesy top has all flavors of a twice baked potato in an easy casserole form.
+Twice baked potato casserole with loaded mashed potatoes and a cheesy top has all the flavors of a twice baked potato in easy casserole form.
 Creamy mashed potatoes are loaded with thick-cut bacon, cheddar, roasted potato skins, sour cream, cream cheese and fresh green onions.

 Today we’re making a twice baked potato casserole with loaded creamy mashed potatoes as a base topped with a cheesy layer of cheddar, bacon and green onions.
 All your favorite flavors of a loaded baked potato are repackaged into a convenient and sharable casserole that will be a family favorite.

 It’s a great side dish to add to your menu for Thanksgiving or Christmas or for other days of the year when you feel like having some potatoes.
 This recipe is versatile enough for you to load up the mashed potatoes with other fillings to customize it to your tastes.
 With how hectic the holidays get, you can also prep it in advance and bake it the next day.